po8aster/N64MIDIController/README.md

 N64>MIDI is an Arduino-based interface that takes input from any standard N64 Controller, translates those inputs to MIDI notes and CC data, and transmits them via both USB and 5-pin MIDI.

-N64>MIDI has two modes, Drum and Synth Mode.
+N64>MIDI has two modes, a Drum Mode and a Synth Mode loosely based on the ocarina controls from Ocarina of Time.
 See the [Controller Mapping](https://github.com/po8aster/N64MIDIController/tree/master/Controller%20Mapping) section for details on how each mode functions.
 Pressing the button switches between modes, indicated by the LEDs.

 ## Software:
 * See the [Code](https://github.com/po8aster/N64MIDIController/tree/master/Code) section to download or copy the code.